hnla/style-modules/README.md

 **Loading and activation of Modules**

-Loading modules (essentially enqueueing the files) initially will be a matter of the end user installing the module folder in the right place, then copy/pasting the modules example enqueue code block to thier functions file.
+Loading modules (essentially enqueueing the files) initially will be a matter of the end user installing the module folder in the right place, then copy/pasting the modules example enqueue code block to their functions file.
 _( Originally the idea was to provide a automagic enqueue function that would look for modules and their files and enqueue an array of found files, this was either part of the  BP core functions.php or a standalone file in the MU plugins dir, for my dev purposes I have a simple function checking and building an array of files to enqueue run as a standard plugin.)_

 Part of my concern and thoughts behind wanting an automated approach were two fold: